 - Social Enterprise: The Social Venture Fund focuses exclusively on for-profit social enterprises that are committed to positive and measurable social and/or environmental impact.

-- Alignment with Investment Areas: We invest in companies responding to critical challenges within Education, Food Systems & Environmental, Health, and Community Development sectors.
+- Alignment with Investment Areas: We invest in companies responding to critical challenges within Climate, Community Development, Education, and Health sectors.

 - Investment Amounts and Stage: We invest $50,000 – $100,000 in equity or convertible debt notes as part of larger capital rounds, typically Seed or Series A. Post-investment, year-after-year, we provide our portfolio companies access to resources at the University of Michigan to help them scale quickly and deliver on their social or environmental mission.